richpeck/exception_handler/README.md

 This is invoked through a hook called `config.exceptions_app`, accessed through the `environment` files of rails `application.rb`, `environments/development.rb`, `environments/production.rb` etc.

-Whilst it's common practice to use `config.exceptions_app = self.routes` to send exceptions to your routes, `ExceptionHandler` hooks directly into the middleware, giving us access to all the data:
+Whilst it's common practice to use `config.exceptions_app = self.routes` to send exceptions to your routes, `ExceptionHandler` hooks directly into the middleware, giving us access to allllllllllllllll the data:

 ![Parse](/readme/parser.jpg "Parser")